PowerShell/PowerShell/docs/installation/windows.md

 Package installation instructions
 =================================

+###MSI:
-To install PowerShell from a package, download either the MSI from [AppVeyor][] for a nightly build, or a released package from our GitHub [releases][] page.
+To install PowerShell on Windows Full SKU, download either the MSI from [AppVeyor][] for a nightly build, or a released package from our GitHub [releases][] page.
+The MSI file looks like this - `PowerShell_6.0.0.buildversion.msi`

 Once downloaded, double-click the installer and follow the prompts.

+###APPX/WSA:
-Additionally, we provide APPX/WSA packages (that are compatible with Nano Server also), but these must be self-signed prior to install.
+Additionally, we provide APPX/WSA packages (that are compatible with Nano Server), but these must be self-signed prior to install.
 See the [`Sign-Package.ps1`][signing] script for details.

+When using APPX/WSA, the OS needs to be configured to allow [sideloading apps](https://technet.microsoft.com/en-us/windows/jj874388.aspx)

 Artifact installation instructions
 ==================================